fpco/safe-exceptions/README.md

 exceptions in a sum type.

-This library isn't meant to settle the debate on checked vs unchecked, by rather to bring sanity to Haskell's runtime exception system.
+This library isn't meant to settle the debate on checked vs unchecked, but rather to bring sanity to Haskell's runtime exception system.
 As such, this library is decidedly in the unchecked exception camp, purely by virtue of the fact that the underlying mechanism is as well.